mecid/mecid.github.io/_posts/2021-03-03-focusedvalue-and-focusedbinding-property-wrappers-in-swiftui.md

     }
 }
 ```

+> To learn more about providing custom values via SwiftUI's Environment, take a look at my ["The power of Environment in SwiftUI"](/2019/08/21/the-power-of-environment-in-swiftui/) post.

 Now, we can provide an extension for FocusedValues where we register a getter and setter for our custom focused value.
 Make sure it is optional.
 SwiftUI set it to nil when the view is not focused.